Supported Formats

 Private Repositories

-For downloading from a private repository via the Cloudsmith web app, use the Use Package button to download a generic package using the default Entitlement Token for the repository.
+To download from a private repository via the Cloudsmith web app, use the Use Package button to download a generic package using the default Entitlement Token for the repository.
 Use the dropdown arrow within the pop-up window to select a different authentication method.

 Download via Command Line